csshark/sdr-cap/README.md

 <p align="center">
   <img src="https://i.ibb.co/5v97yzm/sdr-cap.jpg" width=300px; heigth=300px;>
 </p>
 <p> &ensp; SDR-CAP by csshark is a network sniffer solution built on the OpenWifi project.
-It leverages an SDR FPGA-based architecture to capture and analyze network packets, providing functionality similar to Wireshark.
-Additionally, it includes a custom driver that enables the representation of network packets for effective analysis.
-You can also find detailed instructions for building the openwifi project on which SDR-CAP is based in the project directory.</p>
+It leverages an SDR FPGA-based architecture to capture and analyze network packets.
+Project includes a custom driver that enables the representation of network packets for effective analysis.
+You can also find detailed instructions for building the openwifi project on which SDR-CAP is based in the project directory.
+An ISO/OSI model-compliant representation of network packets has been introduced, as well as the ability to explore the flow of network traffic capture, thanks to .pcap file support.</p>

 <h2>Output products</h2>
 <ul>